The Cottage Cafe in Geneva, Switzerland is a hidden gem. Make sure you don’t miss it when you travel to this brilliant city.

-Nothing could have been farther from the truth.
-In fact, the meal I had at Cottage Café that evening was one of the best that I had during my month long trip throughout Europe, and there was nothing “touristy” about it.
+Nothing could have been further from the truth.
+In fact, the meal I had at Cottage Café that evening was one of the best that I had during my month long trip throughout Europe.
+There was nothing “touristy” about it.

-If you’ve been following along, at the end of my last post I had just crossed Lake Geneva in a mouette (“seagull” water taxi in Geneva), after a cooking lesson and long walk, exploring Geneva by foot.
-I returned to Hotel Royal and after relaxing and catching up a bit on social media in the luxurious lobby, I returned to my room to get ready for dinner at Cottage Café.
+If you’ve been following along, at the end of my last post I had just crossed Lake Geneva in a mouette (“seagull” water taxi in Geneva).
+This was after a cooking lesson and long walk, exploring Geneva by foot.
+Back at Hotel Royal, I decided to lounge in the luxurious lobby for a while before I returned to my room to get ready for dinner at Cottage Café.

-It was a short walk to Cottage Café which is situated in the middle of a lovely park, facing The Brunswick Monument (more below) and Lake Geneva, which is a stone’s throw beyond.
-It has to be one of the best and most picturesque settings for any restaurant I’ve ever been to, or seen––which in turn offers some of the most incredible views to its guests.
+It was a short walk to Cottage Café which is situated in the middle of a lovely park, facing The Brunswick Monument (more below).
+Lake Geneva is a stone’s throw beyond.
+It has to be one of the optimal and most picturesque settings for any restaurant I’ve ever seen.-Which, in turn, offers some of the most incredible views to its guests.

 I wondered how a restaurant obtained this prime location and learned the history of the building (and the monument) on Cottage Café’s website.
 It was most likely originally built as temporary housing for the builders of the Brunswick Monument.
-So what’s the story behind this ornate and unusual monument?
-I read about it on the menu whilst sitting at the cafe, but in brief, The Duke of Brunswick was a rather colorful fellow (to say the least) who bequeathed his massive fortune to the city of Geneva, with the condition of having a monument erected in his honor.
+Then I wondered about the story behind this ornate and unusual monument?
+I read about it on the menu whilst sitting at the cafe.
+In a nutshell, The Duke of Brunswick was a rather colorful fellow (to say the least) who bequeathed his massive fortune to the city of Geneva.
+The money didn’t come without strings attached: he added condition of having a monument erected in his honor.

 As you can imagine, at this point, I’d forgotten all about my misgivings about Kristelle’s recommendation of the cafe.
 They were completely put to rest when my food and wine arrived.

-It had been difficult to narrow down my choices to two items because there were a plethora of options on the tapas and mezzes menu, many of which were very appealing to me.
-Ultimately, I decided on the Iberico trio: Jamon Serrano, Chorizo Pata Negra & Manchego cheese, and the Burratina di vacca ” Casa Madio” arugula, with tomatoes & bell peppers.
+It had been difficult to narrow down my choices to two items because there were a plethora of options on the tapas and mezzes menu.
+Many of the dishes were very appealing to me!
+Ultimately, I decided on the Iberico trio: Jamon Serrano, Chorizo Pata Negra & Manchego cheese.
+The other half of my order was the Burratina di vacca ” Casa Madio” arugula, with tomatoes & bell peppers.
 I chose a locally produced Swiss Pinor Noir that evening, trying to experience everything “Geneva” as I possibly could.
 I was not disappointed.

-Unfortunately, I didn’t meet the owner, Nicole Boder, but I could tell from everything in front of me, that she is a woman after my own heart.
+Unfortunately, I wasn’t able to meet the owner, Nicole Boder, but I could tell from everything in front of me, that she is a woman after my own heart.
 The flavor from each cheese, the meats and vegetables told me that quality is as important to her, as it is to me.
-I was served generous portions (and this would normally serve two people), however, I am unashamed to tell you that I cleaned both plates and savored every single bite!
+I was served generous portions as these plates would normally serve two people.
+However, I am unashamed to tell you that I cleaned both plates and savored every single bite!

-I was so incredibly fortunate that there happened to be a full moon that evening, and as I left Cottage Café, I couldn’t resist taking countless pictures of the beauty that Geneva held.
-I hope that if anything, I may inspire you to travel, hopefully to Geneva, but if not, that you just to decide to pack a suitcase and go somewhere you have never been before.
-I hope that you may be able to experience the atmosphere, the feeling of being away from home in a place that is so incredibly beautiful, and to enjoy even one dish or morsel of food that is such a joy to your palate that you will never forget the experience.
-These all combine to create the magic that is ‘travelling’.
+I was so incredibly fortunate that there happened to be a full moon that evening.
+As I left Cottage Café, I couldn’t resist taking countless pictures of the beauty that nighttime in Geneva held.
+I hope that, if anything, I may inspire you to travel, hopefully to Geneva.
+If not, that you just to decide to pack a suitcase and go somewhere you have never been before.
+Many of you who travel often will understand what I felt that night.
+I hope others may one day be able to experience the atmosphere from a foreign land, the feeling of being away from home in a place that is so incredibly beautiful and discover the joy of travel.
+I hope you can enjoy even just one dish, or morsel of food that is such a delight to your palate that you will never forget the moment you tasted it.
+These experiences combine to create the magic that comes from traveling.

-I hope that these photos (taken the evening of my dinner and the duration of my stay) will help you to see Geneva, and the joy of traveling, through my eyes.
+I hope that these photos which I took the evening of my dinner, and during my stay, will help you to see Geneva, and the joy of traveling, through my eyes.